QUICK SUMMARY:

 Google Analytics is one of the most used platforms to track website traffic, from tracking website performance and offering insight into customer behavior to popular pages/copy.

-Website analytics is a handy tool to measure the success of most of the strategies you’ve put into place.
+Website analytics is a handy tool to measure the success of most of the digital marketing strategies you’ve put into place.

 Monitor all your clients’ Google Analytics data in live dashboards that are easy to understand.
 All from one single login.
 Try AgencyAnalytics free for 14 days!

-Track your clients' social media accounts from one platform.
+Track your clients' social media marketing efforts from one platform using a customizable social media report template.
 Try AgencyAnalytics free for 14 days!

 3. Email Database